Adit: Access and ventilation

 Access to a mine by adit has many advantages over the vertical access shafts used in shaft mining.
 Less energy is required to transport miners and heavy equipment into and out of the mine.
 It is also much easier to bring ore or coal out of the mine.
-Horizontal travel by means of narrow gauge tramway or cable car is also much safer and can move more people and ore than vertical elevators.
+Horizontal travel by means of narrow-gauge tramway or cable car is also much safer and can move more people and ore than vertical elevators.
 In the past horses and pit ponies were used.

 In combination with shafts, adits form an important element in the ventilation of a mine: in simple terms, cool air will enter through an adit, be warmed by the higher temperature underground and will naturally exhaust from vertical shafts, some of which are sunk specifically for this purpose.

 Drainage

 Most adits are designed to slope slightly upwards from the entrance so that water will flow freely out of the mine.
 Mines that have adits can be at least partly drained of water by gravity alone or power-assisted gravity.
 The depth to which a mine can be drained by gravity alone is defined by the deepest open adit which is known as the "drainage adit".
 The term mine drainage tunnel is also common, at least in the United States.
 Workings above this level (known as "above adit") will remain unflooded as long as the adit does not become blocked.
 All mine workings below both the drainage adit ("below adit") and the water table will flood unless mechanical means are used for drainage.
 Until the invention of the steam engine this was the main restriction on deep mining.
-Adits are useful for deeper mines, as water only needs to be raised to the drainage adit rather than to the surface.
+Adits are useful for deeper mines.
+Water only needs to be raised to the drainage adit rather than to the surface.